IntoTheVoid07/nd013-c1-vision-starter/README.md

 ![Occurrences Pie Chart](images/occurrences_pie_graph.PNG "Class occurrences")

 The resulting pie chart shows there is a largely, unequal amount of vehicle detections.
-With this new information, this also leads me to believe that the current model has a harder time with smaller objects.
+With this new information, this also leads me to believe that the current model has a harder time with smaller objects and potentially over generalizing.

 Additionally, after reviewing the sample images for the EDA section from the Udacity website, I also saw a case where a person's face is incorrectly tagged as a cyclist (there's a pedestrian bound box around the object and looks only like a pedestrian to me).
 So, my initial hypothesis seem to match the additonal evalutation.

 ## Model Training and Evaluation

+### Tensorflow Pipeline Config

+The provided reference pipeline config used a Single Shot Detector (SSD) Resnet 50 640x640 model.
+The SSD paper can also be found [here](https://arxiv.org/pdf/1512.02325.pdf).

+### Experiment 0 (Reference run)

 The first portion of this section contained instructions on a reference experimentation.
 This was done by creating a training process: